The 10 Biggest Business Problems for Small Business Owners

 When tackling your brand identity and broader marketing plan, consider the following ways to go about business problem solving:

 Get real feedback.

-Simonetta explains that while it’s easy enough to make assumptions about your target demographic based on the current market and competitive research, you’ll learn the most from direct feedback.
-For a software or service, this could mean conducting a series of user tests.
+Simonetta explains that while it’s easy to make assumptions about your target demographic based on market and competitive research, you’ll learn the most from direct feedback.
+For a software product or service, this could mean conducting a series of user tests.
 But for other small businesses, the tactic could be as simple as delivering your elevator pitch to family and friends—or, better yet, testing out your product or service on them—as a means of crowdsourcing.

 Identify your niche.